json-schema-org/blog/pages/posts/experimenting-with-output.md

 First up was a isolating purpose for and renaming some of the output properties.
 These properties served a purpose, but [naming things is hard](https://martinfowler.com/bliki/TwoHardThings.html), and the names for these could be better.
 This one got a quick-n-easy PR that's already been merged, so that's one thing done.

-You can read the dicussion for the rest of the proposed changes, but at some point in the discussion, I had an epiphany, and I now wonder how many of the other changes still apply.
+You can read the discussion for the rest of the proposed changes, but at some point in the discussion, I had an epiphany, and I now wonder how many of the other changes still apply.

 The epiphany was this:  Why is the output designed to capture errors and annotations from individual keywords instead of from subschemas when it's the subschemas that ultimately collect errors and annotation and provide the final result?